-An application to interconnect a power plant to the Alberta Interconnected Electric System, or to interconnect two or more transmission facilities owned by different parties must include the information outlined in subsection 11.1.
+An application to interconnect a power plant or an energy storage facility to the Alberta Interconnected Electric System, or to interconnect two or more transmission facilities owned by different parties must include the information outlined in subsection 11.1.

 An application is required pursuant to Section 18 of the Hydro and Electric Energy Act, for the interconnection of a power plant to the Alberta Interconnected Electric System or for interconnection of two or more transmission elements owned by different parties.